ThomasRedstone/SiteBuild/README.md

 ## Usage

+First of all, you must ensure that there is an 'app.yml' configuration file containing the site name, inside the project folder e.g.:

+    name: ExampleSite

+At present, this is not used, but it must exist, as SiteBuild uses it as confirmation that it is being run in the correct directory.

+Next, run the sitebuild command:

+    sitebuild

+At this point you should have a populated `output` directory.
+The directory `output/latest` will always contain the most recently generated site, and you can test it works locally as follows:

+    cd output/latest && php -S localhost:8080

+At which point, you should be able to navigate to http://localhost:8080 and see your website.

 ## Menus
 Menus are defined as .yml files, at present there is only a main menu which will be used, but it is planned to support many menus in the future.
 For now, the main menu should exist in menus/main.yml, the format being as follows: